 What does Fill Rate mean?

-- The amount of placements on a website which successfully show ads
+- The number of placements on a website that successfully shows ads

 - The amount of times an ad tag successfully delivers an ad to a user

 - The amount of ads an ad network actually provides to a website without having to use default ads